ABOUT PADUCAH-MCCRACKEN COUNTY RIVERPORT AUTHORITY

 The operating port facilities are located on approximately 48 acres of land owned by the City of Paducah and McCracken County.
 Approximately 38 of these acres are utilized for operations with 10 acres available for future development.
 The acreage is bisected by South Fourth Street which connects with Wayne Sullivan Drive in two locations.
 Land areas in the vicinity of the port are fully developed with primarily industrial facilities.

-We believe, with all advantages of the location of our region, we can become a leader, not only within our community, but for the entire far Western Kentucky area.
+We believe that with all advantages of the location of our region, we can become an industry leader – not only within our community – but for the entire far Western Kentucky area.
 We envision the entire region becoming a major player in both industry and transportation.
 We are taking the needed steps of improvement to provide an easier and more direct path to our region.

-We believe the administration of FTZ 294 along with the Marine Highway designation are two major steps in the right direction.
-We believe in our city, our county and most of all the people of this region.
-We believe this area can demonstrate to any major corporation we are ready and willing to create long lasting relationships for the benefit of all.
+We believe the administration of FTZ 294, along with the Marine Highway designation, are two major steps in the right direction.
+We believe in our city, our county, and most of all the people of this region.
+We believe this area can demonstrate to any major corporation that we are ready and willing to create long lasting relationships for the benefit of all.

 - Enhanced security following installation of fences, lighting, and cameras, meeting the requirements of the Transportation Security Administration (TSA) and the U.S. Coast Guard.

 - Multiple mooring facilities can simultaneously handle barges carrying different cargoes with over 2,300 cumulative feet of river frontage.